ebarylko/cmpt-276/prototype-and-future-features.md

 # Actual content

 ## Prototype features
-In the prototype, the user will be able to create, edit, and delete issues.
-Additionally, the user will be able to list issues and filter them by a variety of options, including the product associated with the issue, the status of the issue, and the user who reported the issue.

-Asides from issues, a user will be able to create new products and release versions for a product.
+In a prototype, the following will be unavailable:
+- authentication of users
+- assigning developers to issues
+- obtaining information on the average time an issue stays open for a specific product
+- integration with other tools, such as Jira or GitHub

 ## Future features

 For the future versions of the system, an issue will have a field for assignees, noting who is currently working on the issue.

-Furthermore, a user will be able to request more information about how long issues relating to a certain product stay open.
-Users will be able to generate a list of the average time an issue stays open for all products.
+Furthermore, a user will be able to request more information about the average time an issue takes, the average number of modifications to the due date of an issue, and the average number of days an issue gets extended by.
+This information will be available in each product, allowing the user to generate a list of these statistics for each product.
+Moreover, this information will get updated with each following issue that gets opened and closed.
 We believe this feature will enable software developers and managers to have more information to use when giving estimates, aiding them in making accurate predictions.

-In regard to the authentication of users, future versions of the system will validate the employee or guest credentials before granting access to a user.
-The validation of the user will also grant certain permissions based on whether the user is logging in as an employee or as a guest.
+Future releases will also allow multiple users to use the issue tracking system concurrently, create multiple projects, and to use the system with a graphical interface.